ProfessorKolodziej/final-project-fall-2022-zodiac-sign-team/README.md

-# Final Project (Replace with your project name)
+# Final Project - Zodiac Sign - Yinuo Zhu, Xinyi Feng

 ## Description

-Please add a brief description of your final project here.
+This project’s objective is to create a responsive, user-friendly, and visually engaging website devoted to the twelve constellations of the zodiac.
+The website will serve as an informative portal for people who are passionate about zodiac signs and curious to investigate the history, significance, and visuals associated with each constellation.
+We’ll start by introducing 12 zodiac signs’ characteristics and personality traits for each one and then turn to the QUIZ section.
+People can consolidate content by answering the questions.
+The overall purpose of the website is to educate and inform our target audiences.

 ## Project Documentation

 - [CM523 Final Project Guidelines &amp; Schedule](https://docs.google.com/document/d/1gvG9_1XYfp5-BVUgCDL9JDaZ3Acm6hHP7lDF3MqXPzY/edit#heading=h.61wsleacz62i)
 - **Final code demo:** [Update this to show your Github Pages URL](https://professorkolodziej.github.io/cm523-final-project/).
-The URL will be `https://professorkolodziej.github.io/YOUR-REPOSITORY-NAME/`.
+The URL will be `https://professorkolodziej.github.io/final-project-fall-2022-zodiac-sign-team/`.
 - Add any links to wireframes, mockups, your presentation, etc. here in a list so it is easy for you to find later.

-## How to Use This Repository
+## How to Use This Repositorys

 Make sure you've [set up your development environment](https://docs.google.com/document/d/14usTx6c1L1MwSjRvwtk4spz40EDgHV50_53kKAiHzcM/edit?usp=sharing).
 Then, use the following commands to get up and running!